 If it’s energy efficiency and good looks you’re after, Gordon is your go-to heated towel rail.
 It offers exceptionally low power consumption, so you can leave it on longer and all year round is you wish.
 Lab testing shows Eskimo’s innovative design dries towels in a third of the time compared to traditional horizontal heated towel rails.

-Find out more about the Gordon heated towel warmer by going to the product page.
+Find out more about the Gordon heated towel warmer by clicking the link below.